The UA Little Rock, William H. Bowen School of Law is dedicated to the core values of public service, access to justice, and professionalism.

-Bowen has been in the forefront of practice-ready and skills-focused learning for over twenty years.
-Our students have the access to business and government leaders that’s only available in a capital city.
-And, according to a 2014 study by the U.S. News & World Report, Bowen students graduate with the second lowest amount of debt in comparison to the graduates of all other US law schools.
+Bowen has been in the forefront of practice-ready and skills-focused learning for over forty years.
+As the only law school in Little Rock, Bowen students have the access to business and government leaders that are only available in a capital city.

-- Top Five Regional Law School for Latina/o Students by Latina/o Student’s Guide to Law Schools 2015 (2014)
+- Top 5 Regional Law School for Latina/o Students – Latina/o Student’s Guide to Law Schools (2014)

 Need more information?